secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab6.html.md

 ## LAB 6: Static Application Security Testing (SAST)

 SAST, an optional feature on CI/CD pipelines, analyzes your source code for known vulnerabilities.
-GitLab's Vulnerability Report then shows any old or new vulnerabilities found with each pipeline run.
+GitLab’s Vulnerability Report then shows any old or new vulnerabilities found with each pipeline run.

 This lab uses SAST to identify security vulnerabilities in your code.